-Headaches are one of the most common concerns of patients that come to the clinic and one of the most complex.
-The most prevalent headaches are tension-type and migraine.
-These types of headaches are rarely dangerous but can be debilitating and may require medicine to treat.
-They are called “primary” headaches.
-Primary headaches have no clear underlying reversible cause.
-Secondary headaches result from an underlying problem and can signify that something dangerous is going on in your body.
-It is important to know when you should see a doctor about a headache because it may save your life, or dramatically improve its quality.
+Headaches are one of the most common concerns of clinic patients, and also one of the most complex.
+The most prevalent types of headaches are tension headaches and migraines.
+While these types of headaches are rarely dangerous, they can be debilitating and may require medicine to manage.
+They are called “primary” headaches, meaning they have no clear underlying reversible cause.
+By contrast, secondary headaches develop because of an underlying medical problem and can be a warning sign of something more serious.
+Knowing when to seek medical attention for a headache could save your life or at least greatly improve your quality of life.

 Tension-Type Headaches

-Tension-type headaches are the most common.
-The pain is classically dull, “band-like” around the front of the head, mild to moderate, and not throbbing.
-They can be treated with over-the-counter medicines if needed, though you should ask your medical provider which medications are safe for you.
-If you get frequent tension headaches or they are severe enough to make you miss work or school, talk to your primary care provider (PCP).
+Tension headaches are the most common.
+The pain is often described as a dull, “band-like” pressure around the forehead, usually mild to moderate, and not throbbing.
+They can often be managed with over-the-counter medicines.
+Your medical provider can tell you which medications are safe for you.
+If tension headaches are frequent or severe enough to make you miss work or school, talk to your primary care provider (PCP).

 Migraine Headaches